 - Automatic upgrade to HTTPS for secure and encrypted communications and browsing sessions.

-- The performance of Brave is 2 times better on desktop and 8 times better on mobile as compared to any other web browser while loading major websites.
+- The performance is 2 times better on desktop and 8 times better on mobile as compared to any other web browser while loading major websites.

 Brave Browser Security